April 5-7, 2024 Weekend 1 (Strake) AND May 3-5, 2024 Weekend 2 (Offsite)

 During Powder Horn, participants learn by doing with expert consultants who demonstrate the skills and explain where resources, such as equipment, facilities, guides, instructors, and certifications can be obtained.
 Learn how to expose Scouts in your troop, crew or ship to rock climbing, Dutch oven cooking, geocaching, canoeing, kayaking, sailing, paddle boarding, firefighting, search and rescue, trekking in different countries, snorkeling, mountain biking, fly fishing, canoeing, wilderness first aid, astronomy, shooting sports (e.g., rifle, shotgun, handgun, archery), equestrian, 1860 baseball, wilderness survival, National Youth Leadership Training (NYLT), Sea Scouts, the Kodiak Challenge, the BSA Distinguished Conservation Service Award, Messenger of Peace, living history, Leave No Trace, vendors, the National Scout Jamboree, event planning, scuba diving, and more.

 Powder Horn is offered once a year, so do not miss this chance to attend.
 Set your sights on a course that maximizes Scouting skills while bringing adrenaline, new activity ideas, and leadership to your unit.
 Powder Horn is designed to introduce and expose adults in troops, crews, and ships and the youth leaders to the activities, training, and resources necessary to manage a successful outdoor or high adventure unit-level program.
 It is based on the eight-core requirements and eighteen electives found in the Venturing Ranger program.
 It is intended to help leaders get out of the box in finding and using resources, and in the way, they lead their unit-level outdoor and high adventure programs.

 Powder Horn trainers do not teach participants to be an expert or even to be self-sufficient in any aspect of outdoor skills.
 Unit leaders will still need to find knowledgeable, trained, and certified individuals to help provide a safe and exciting outdoor high adventure program.

-Adult leaders from all Scouting programs and young adults age 14 and older are eligible to attend; there are no restrictions on attending the course a second time.
+Adult leaders from all Scouting programs and young adults aged 14 and older are eligible to attend; there are no restrictions on attending the course a second time.
 The course has a limited capacity and fills up early, so don’t wait to register!
 Staff should contact the course director or staff adviser for the staff registration link.